prashantksharma/neural-network-compression/README.md

 Neural Network Compression

 # Objective
-Main objective of this project is to explore ways to compress deep neural networks, so as that state of the art performance can be ahieved over a resource-constrained devices eg. embedded devices.
+Main objective of this project is to explore ways to compress deep neural networks, so that the state of the art performance can be ahieved over a resource-constrained devices eg. embedded devices.

 Recent research on deep neural networks has focused primarily on improving accuracy.
 For a given accuracy level, it is typically possible to identify multiple Neural Network architectures that achieve similar accuracy level.
 With equivalent accuracy, smaller architectures offer at least three advantages:
 1. Require less communication across servers during distributed training.